dcwbrown/OBSOLETE-olang/README.md

+## NOTE: This project retained here for reference only.
+Continued development (and there is a lot) is in https://github.com/vishaps/voc.

 ### Vishap Oberon - Cross-platform Oberon language compiler.

 This is Norayr Chilingarian's Vishap Oberon adapted to build a little more easily on a wider variety of modern platforms, including Linuxes, BSDs, MAC OSx Darwin, Cygwin on Windows, Mingw on Cygwin on Windows, Microsoft Visual C++ and even Android under Termux.
 See 'Changes relative to Vishap Oberon' below.